-NHAI issues Standard Operating Procedures for implementing works by third party contractors at risk and cost of concessionaire
+NHAI issues Standard Operating Procedures for implementing works by third-party contractors at risk and cost of concessionaire

-NHAI, vide circular dated July 8, 2024, issued a policy circular issuing standard operating procedures ("SOPs") which the authority engineers/independent engineers appointed under the concession agreements must follow while appointing third party/replacement contractors for carrying out works which were not duly performed by the concessionaire/delays caused by concessionaire in completing such works, at the risk and cost of the original contractor/concessionaire.
-The policy circular, at the outset, specifies that the SOP would be applicable for Engineering Procurement Construction ("EPC"), Hybrid Annuity Mode ("HAM"), Build Operate Transfer ("BOT"), Toll Operate Transfer ("TOT") and item rate contracts/concession agreements.
+NHAI, vide circular dated July 8, 2024, issued a policy circular issuing Standard Operating Procedures ("SOPs") which the Authority's Engineers/independent engineers appointed under the concession agreements must follow while appointing third-party/replacement contractors for carrying out works which were not duly performed by the concessionaire/delays caused by concessionaire in completing such works, at the risk and cost of the original contractor/concessionaire.
+The policy circular, at the outset, specifies that the SOP would be applicable for EPC, HAM, Build Operate Transfer ("BOT"), Toll Operate Transfer ("TOT") and item rate contracts/concession agreements.
 The object and purpose of issuing these SOPs are as follows:

-- 1. to establish a risk and cost framework to be followed by the project implementing governmental authority; - 2. to enable timely identification and replacement of non-performing and/or defaulting contractor/concessionaire; - 3. to maintain transparency and rationality in execution of works by a third party contractor at the risk and cost of the contractor/concessionaire; and - 4. to minimise litigations arising out of ambiguities in the risk and cost procedure.
+- 1. to establish a risk and cost framework to be followed by the project implementing governmental authority; - 2. to enable timely identification and replacement of non-performing and/or defaulting contractor/concessionaire; - 3. to maintain transparency and rationality in execution of works by a third-party contractor at the risk and cost of the contractor/concessionaire; and - 4. to minimise litigations arising out of ambiguities in the risk and cost procedure.

 The circular specifies that the first and foremost step is timely detection by the independent engineer of the delays, lapses, defects, defaults in the construction/maintenance work being carried out by the contractor/concessionaire.
-The circular lists out a set of Trigger Events ("Trigger Events") which may lead to the independent engineer appointing a third party contractor to complete/carry out the works for which defaults/delays have been caused by the contractor/concessionaire, at the risk and cost of the original contractor/concessionaire.
+The circular lists out a set of Trigger Events ("Trigger Events") which may lead to the independent engineer appointing a thirdparty contractor to complete/carry out the works for which defaults/delays are caused bv the contractor/concessionaire, at the risk and cost of the original contractor/concessionaire.